nobro/Domains2Ips/README.md

 ### Usage:
   - run this module without arguments --> get help message
-  - run with file name --> Select the file to be parsed - Must be set!
+  - run with '--file' or '-f' --> Select the file to be parsed - Must be set!
-  - run with '--jsondomain' or '-jd' --> Output results as json sorted by domain
+  - run with '--jsondomain' or '-jd' --> Outputs results as json sorted by domain
-  - run with '--jsonip' or '-ji' --> Output results as json sorted by ip
+  - run with '--jsonip' or '-ji' --> Outputs results as json sorted by ip
+  - run with '--jsonipinfo' or '-jii' --> Outputs results as json sorted by ip with additional information about the IP from ipinfo.io
-  - run with '--version6', '-v6', '-v' --> Outputs IPV6 ips too
+  - run with '--version6' or '-v6' --> Outputs IPV6 ips too, by default only IPV4 ips are outputted
-  - run with '--clipboard' or '-c' --> will copy the resulting json to the clipboard for easy paste
+  - run with '--clipboard' or '-c' --> Will copy the resulting json to the clipboard for easy paste
+  - run with '--web' or '-w' --> Will make a html file with the results from --jsonipinfo. -jii must be used!
   - run with '--help' or '-h' --> shows standard help message

 ### Run:
-./domains2ips.py domainlist.txt # IPV4 only
+./d2i.py domainlist.txt # IPV4 only
 ```
 ======># Starting script #<=======
 Input file is --> domainlist.txt